gabrielesh/collectionbuilder-workshop/understanding_pages.md

 When you click into `/pages/about.md`, you will see at the top of the page a header rendered as a table:
 ![Image of a header in GitHub](/images/about-header.png)

-When you click into the `Raw` view, you can see that the underlying text has the structure of a yaml file:
+When you click into the `Raw` view, you can see that the underlying text has the structure of a yml file:
 ![image of the yaml header of the about page in raw text](/images/about-header-raw.png)

+This yml text instructs Jekyll what to call the page (`title: About`), what layout template to use (`layout: about` -- more on this later), and whether to include information at the bottom of the page (credits)

 ## Liquid includes